 “The Small Business Digital Manager” expands on many of the topics covered in this article.
 It will help you create a practical strategic plan for growing your business online, improve your results online, and help you avoid becoming a “hostage” of your service providers.

 For more information, go here: The Small Business Digital Manager

 Our mission is to empower WordPress users to have complete control of their digital presence.
 We provide hundreds of detailed step-by-step WordPress tutorials that show you how to build, manage, and grow a professional website with no coding skills required and at minimal cost … for FREE!

 We hope that you have found the above information useful and helpful.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.